 What is Biryani?

-Ingredients for Paneer Biryani Recipe
+What's in My Paneer Biryani Recipe

 I have used my homemade Biryani Masala for this recipe.
 I vote for Butter Chicken Masala based Paneer Biryani in taste.
 Click here for the Biryani Masala Recipe If Butter Chicken Masala Isn't for you.

-Basmati Rice– I highly recommend using aged long grain Basmati Rice for Biryani.
+Basmati Rice- I highly recommend using aged long grain Basmati Rice for Biryani.
 Aged long grain rice fluffs up beautifully with each separate grain.
-Also the Aroma coming from aged Basmati rice is beyond perfect to create authentic Biryani.

 Yogurt- I only recommend using creamy Indian yogurt for your Biryani recipe.
 It has perfect creamy consistency with the right amount of water for your Meat Curry.
 No Greek Yogurt substitute for Biryani.
 Sorry!